 The Fineline Competition for Prose Poems, Short Shorts and Anything in Between

-Our congratulations to Diane LeBlanc, whose piece “Possum” was selected by F. Dan Rzicznek as winner of the 2019 Fineline Competition!
+Our congratulations to Rachel Morgan, whose piece “They Go on Living” was selected by Sherrie Flick as winner of the 2020 Fineline Competition!

-You can find these pieces and our other finalists in issue 40.1 of Mid-American Review.
+You will find these pieces and our other finalists in issue 41 of Mid-American Review, due out in summer 2021.

-Contest is for previously unpublished work only—if the work has appeared in print or online, in any form or part, or under any title, or has been contracted for such, it is ineligible and will be disqualified.
+General guidelines: Contest is for previously unpublished work only—if the work has appeared in print or online, in any form or part, or under any title, or has been contracted for such, it is ineligible and will be disqualified.
 There is a 500-word limit for each poem or short.
 A $10 entry fee (payable online for online submissions, or check or money order made out to Mid-American Review for submissions by post) is required for each set of three prose poems/short short stories.
 Entry fees are non-refundable.
-All participants will receive Mid-American Review v.
-XL, no. 1, where the winners will be published.
+All participants the issue where the winners are published. where the winners will be published.
 Submissions will not be returned.
 Manuscripts need not be left anonymous.
 Contest is open to all writers, except those associated with the judge or Mid-American Review, past or present.
 Our judge’s decision is final.

 Note: All pieces submitted in verse form—i.e., poetry with line breaks—will be automatically disqualified, as will previously published work or pieces over 500 words.